jinkim31/event_thread/README.md

 it has to be moved to a thread for it to work.
 In the example above the `App` class that has been used in `The Main Thread` example is shown.
 In that example, an instance of `App` is created and moved to the main thread.
 In the `App` class, it has an `ETimer` `mTimer` as a member and moves it to the same main thread in the constructor.
-The constructor adds a task to the timer using `ETimer::addTask()` which takes a unique task id, period, callback lambda that would be called every loop, and optional ttl(time to live) of the task.
+The constructor adds a task to the mTimer using `ETimer::addTask()` which takes a unique task id, period, callback lambda that would be called every loop, and optional ttl(time to live) of the task.
-The first task of id 0 prints "timer callback" 3 times with an interval of 1000 milliseconds between.
+The first task of id 0 prints "mTimer callback" 3 times with an interval of 1000 milliseconds between.
 The second task of id 1 calls `EThread::stopMainThread()` which stops the main thread and finally terminates the program.
-`ETimer::start()` finally starts the timer to start executing the tasks.
+`ETimer::start()` finally starts the mTimer to start executing the tasks.

 > The lambda passed as the `callback` parameter of `ETimer::addTask()` will run in the thread that the `ETimer` is moved to.
 > For thread safety, make sure to move the `EThread` to the same thread that the parent EObject(in this case `App`) is in.